 In September 2017, the McGowan Government announced that lightweight plastic bags would be banned across Western Australia.
 The ban came into effect on 1 July 2018.

-Previously, up to five billion single-use plastic shopping bags were supplied across the country each year – 80%
+Previously, up to five billion single-use plastic shopping bags were supplied across the country each year – 80% of those by supermarkets and other retailers.

 While these bags make up a relatively small portion of solid waste, they are not biodegradable and, as a frequent cause of litter, have devastating impacts on marine wildlife and birds.